 If the recovery environment cannot detect some of the hard disk drives or the network adapter, usually there is a problem with the drivers.
-Acronis rescue CD cannot contain drivers for all hardware on the market.
 So when the standard rescue CD lacks some of your hardware drivers, you need to create a custom one.